CARABAO CUP FINAL

 However, even the time elapsed after the final whistle before his encounter with Oliver couldn’t diminish his annoyance.

 The Liverpool head coach went to speak to the referee as he departed the pitch.
-After the pair had spoken, Oliver responded by showing a bewildered-looking Slot a red card, presumably for dissent.
+After the pair had spoken, Oliver responded by showing a bewildered-looking Slot a red card.

 Liverpool first-team coach and ex-Everton player John Heitinga will likely be Liverpool’s designated man in the dugout instead.

-Jones will also serve a one-game suspension for his two yellows.
+Jones will serve a one-game suspension for his two yellows.

 The Reds are seven points clear at the top of the Premier League and must now get back on track with a victory on Sunday.